datameshgroup/fusion/docs/appendix.md

 <details><summary>To initiate a firmware update</summary>
 <p>

-- Confirm with DataMesh that the terminal's firmware configuration is correct
+- Confirm with DataMesh if the terminal firmware update is required.
+If the update is required, confirm with DataMesh that the terminal's firmware configuration has been set correctly
 - Set Terminal Display `Sleep` settings to `Never`
 - Launch the Satellite payment app
 - Tap the settings icon (⚙) at the top of the screen